humphreydev5/Github_Action-for-Devops/README.md

-# GitHubn Actions for DevOps
+# GitHub Actions for DevOps
 Repository to kick start GitHub Actions

 ## Comparing with Jenkins